 There are many advantages to being involved with the Oklahoma Council of the blind.
 These would include giving you the opportunity to network and exchange ideas with other individuals and professionals, the ability to improve the quality of life for the blind and visually impaired people, information concerning up to date transportation and legislative trends, and, learning to become tomorrow’s leaders.

-The Oklahoma Council of the Blind is an affiliate of the American Council of the Blind, and within the state of Oklahoma, we have five affiliates: Heartland Council of the Blind in Oklahoma City, Azalea Council of the Blind in Muskogee, Tulsa Council of the Blind in Tulsa, Lawton Council of the Blind in Lawton and Duncan Council of the Blind in Duncan.
+The Oklahoma Council of the Blind is an affiliate of the American Council of the Blind, and within the state of Oklahoma, we have four affiliates: Heartland Council of the Blind in Oklahoma City, Tulsa Council of the Blind in Tulsa, Lawton Council of the Blind in Lawton and Duncan Council of the Blind in Duncan.